One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): Equations of extremal trajectories

 \begin{remark} Also we can apply the geodesic lemma for Lorentzian manifolds~\cite[Lem.~2.1]{dusek-kowalski}.
-It follows, that the $\SO_{1,1}$-symmetric left-invariant structures on the universal covering of the Lie group $\SL_2(\R)$ are geodesic orbit, i.e., any geodesic is an orbit of a one-parametric group of isometries. \end{remark}
+It follows, that the $\SO_{1,1}$-symmetric left-invariant structures on the universal covering of the Lie group $\SL_2(\R)$ are geodesic orbit, i.e., any extremal trajectory is an orbit of a one-parametric group of isometries. \end{remark}

 Introduce the following notation: